dhrushilbadani/Civis/README.md

 # Civis

-Civis is a social platform for Indian politics that allows users to generate and vote on user-generated polls and surveys periodically web-scraped from Indian news websites (like NDTV, TOI and ABP for now), with the aim to put opinion truly in the hands of the [‘Civis’](https://en.wiktionary.org/wiki/civis) (Latin for citizen).
+Civis is a social platform for Indian politics that allows users to generate and vote on user-generated polls and surveys periodically web-scraped from Indian news websites (like [NDTV](http://www.ndtv.com/us), [Times of India](http://timesofindia.indiatimes.com/international-home) and [Mumbai Mirror](http://www.mumbaimirror.com/) for now), with the aim to put opinion truly in the hands of the [‘Civis’](https://en.wiktionary.org/wiki/civis) (Latin for citizen).
 Developed in Meteor.JS with:

 <ul>
 <li>meteorhacks:npm to enable usage of Node packages (such as Cheerio, for scraping) via NPM</li>
 <li>http for requests</li>
-<li>percolate:synced-cron to schedule server-side crons for periodic scraping of news websites like NDTV, TOI, Mumbai Mirror etc.</li>
+<li>percolate:synced-cron to schedule server-side crons for periodic scraping of news websites</li>
 <li>twbs:bootstrap</li>
 <li>underscore.js</li>
 <li>danappelxx:hover.css</li>